AndrewsIT/dbcation/README.md

 -----------------------------------------------------------------

 Postfix has the ability to alias mail from a virtual address to a local address, so this script allows you to send
 vacation replies with an alternate replyto address.
-Column username defines the email address which matches the
+The column username defines the email address which matches the
 recipient address.
-Column ooofrom is used as the replyto address in the vacation reply email to the sender.
+The column ooofrom is used as the replyto address in the vacation reply email to the sender.
 If you
 plan on accepting messages for the same address that will be included in the replyto simply insert the same address
 into the username and ooofrom columns.